TPG2244/ADVANCE-IP-TRACER/README.md

 ---

-## API
+## Notes
-This tool uses the `ipapi.co` API.
-For more information, visit the [IPAPI documentation](https://ipapi.co/).
+- Ensure you have an active internet connection to use the API service.
+- The tool uses the [ipapi.co](https://ipapi.co/) API for fetching IP details.
+- If input operations are restricted in your environment, the tool will automatically use the fallback IP (`8.8.8.8`).

 ---

+## Disclaimer
+This tool is intended for **educational purposes only**.
+Unauthorized usage of this tool may violate applicable laws and regulations.
+The author assumes no responsibility for any misuse or damage caused.

+---

 ## License
-This project is for **educational purposes only** and should not be used for malicious activities.
+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.

 ---

-## Contribution
-Feel free to fork the repository and create pull requests for improvements or additional features.

----

-## Disclaimer
-The author is not responsible for any misuse of this tool.
-Always ensure compliance with local laws and regulations when using this software.
+Happy Tracing!

 ### Installation